Yana Rhinoceros Horn Site

+The Yana RHS site is preceded in Siberia by a few Initial Upper Paleolithic archaeological sites such as Ust-Ishim (with modern human remains, 45,000 years BP), or Kara-Bom (dating to 46,620 +/-1,750 cal years BP), Kara-Tenesh, Kandabaevo, and Podzvonskaya.

 Discovery

 In 1993, Russian geologist Mikhail Dashtzeren found a foreshaft of a spear made from the horn of a woolly rhinoceros in the Yana Valley.
 The discovery was made following thawing and erosion, which exposed numerous artifacts and animal bones near the site.
 Following this discovery, guided by Dashtzeren, an Upper Paleolithic site now known as Yana RHS was found in 2001 by archaeologist Vladimir Pitulko and colleagues.
 Excavations began in 2002.

 Location

 The Yana RHS is located on an alluvial terrace near the left bank of the Yana river, north of the Arctic Circle, around 100 km south of the current river mouth.
 It is situated on the far west of the coastal lowland between the Yana River in the west and the Kolyma River in the east.
 The site consists of a complex of several roughly contemporaneous locations, separated by tens or hundreds of metres, over an area of more than 3500 square metres.
 The cultural layer is retained to a significant extent at three of these locations (Northern Point, Yana B, and Tums1).
 Three other locations (Upstream Point, ASN, and Southern Point) only yield surface finds.
 At an additional location, now known as 'Yana Mass Accumulation of Mammoth' (YMAM), a large number of mammoth remains, comprising over 1,000 mammoth bones, was discovered in 2008 by ivory hunters.